Theming and Tokens

 Since 1.5.0.

-The jetonomy_dynamic_css filter fires after the full dynamic CSS string is assembled - container width, palette overrides, font-inherit rules, host-theme color chain, density rules, and the admin custom_css - and before it is attached to the page via wp_add_inline_style().
+The jetonomy_dynamic_css filter fires after the full dynamic CSS string is assembled - container width, palette overrides (palette_css()), layout-density rules, and the admin custom_css - and before it is attached to the page via wp_add_inline_style().
+Note that the host-theme colour-adoption chain and the font tokens are not part of this string: they are declared statically in assets/css/jetonomy-tokens.css, not injected inline.

 Use it from a plugin (companion plugin, add-on) to append token overrides or scoped rules without requiring a child theme.